Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Evaluation

 Imbalances occur when certain classes or demographic groups are significantly more prevalent in the dataset than others.
 This can result in the model being biased towards the majority group, leading to poor performance for minority groups.
 Techniques such as Gini coefficients~\cite{khanuja2022evaluating}, entropy measures~\cite{csaky2019improving}, vocabulary usage~\cite{durward2024evaluating}, and frequency analysis can be used to quantify imbalance.
 Skewness can be visualized using skew and stereotype quantifying metrics~\cite{de2021stereotype, dang2024data} box plots, histograms, or cumulative distribution functions (CDFs).
 These tools help identify the extent of skewness in the data and guide the selection of appropriate mitigation strategies.

-\item \textbf{Data Sources Analysis:} The quality and bias of a model are heavily influenced by the sources of the data used for training.
+\item \textbf{{Data source analysis:}} The quality and bias of a model are heavily influenced by the sources of the data used for training.
 Biases inherent in the data sources can significantly impact the model's behavior.
 For instance, if a model is trained primarily on data from Western countries, it may perform poorly when applied in non-Western contexts.

 Evaluating the bias of data sources for LLM training involves analyzing the origins, diversity, and quality of the data, as well as its impact on model performance.
 This includes cataloging the data sources to ensure they cover a wide range of geographical, cultural, and linguistic contexts, and examining the credibility and inherent biases of each source.
-For instance, research~\cite{shen2023slimpajama} on the SlimPajama dataset, which includes a rigorously deduplicated combination of web text, Wikipedia, GitHub, and books, reveals how different data combinations affect LLM performance.
+For instance, research~\cite{shen2023slimpajama} on the SlimPajama dataset, which includes a rigorously deduplicated combination of web text, Wikipedia, {GitHub,} and books, reveals how different data combinations affect LLM performance.
 The SlimPajama-DC study highlights two key aspects: the impact of global versus local deduplication on model performance and the importance of data diversity post-deduplication.
-Findings indicate that models trained with highly-deduplicated, diverse datasets outperform those trained on less refined data, underscoring the significance of comprehensive and balanced data sources.
+The findings indicate that models trained with highly deduplicated, diverse datasets outperform those trained on less-refined data, underscoring the significance of comprehensive and balanced data sources.
+However, duplicate removal is not always neutral with respect to representation.
+If content from minority, low-resource, or less frequently documented communities is already sparse, aggressive deduplication may disproportionately remove repeated expressions of those voices, thereby reducing their visibility in the corpus and unintentionally increasing representativeness bias.
 Bias detection tools and adjustments in data weighting can further help in managing these biases, supported by transparent documentation and regular reviews to ensure fairness and accuracy in the model outputs. \end{itemize}

-\item \textbf{Stereotype and Bias Detection in Text Data:} Stereotype and bias detection involves analyzing the content of the training data to identify and quantify biases related to stereotypes, offensive language, or prejudiced statements.
-This can be done through:
+\item \textbf{{Stereotype and bias detection in text data:}} Stereotype and bias detection involves analyzing the content of the training data to identify and quantify biases related to stereotypes, offensive language, or prejudiced statements.
+This can be achieved through the following.